RWS/studio-api-docs/apiconcepts/translationmemory/performing_translation_memory_lookups.md

 Concordance Search
 -----
 The concordance search is used to look up single words or multi-word expressions that occur in a segment.
 It works like this: Users select one or several words in the source or target segment, and then get a list of all segments that contain the search string (if any).
 The concordance search can also find derived forms of the search expression.
 Example: If users enter the expression location, the concordance results might also include segments that contain the plural form, as the concordance search applies a fuzzy algorithm.
 TMs can be configured to use a word-based or a character-based search matrix.
 A character-based search is likely to find more derived forms than a word-based search.
 However, the character-based search is significantly slower than its word-based counterpart.
 This is why character-based searching is only recommended for small TMs that contain, for example, only a few hundred or a few thousand translation units.
-The screenshot below shows an example of a concordance search result in Trados Studio 2017:
+The screenshot below shows an example of a concordance search result in Trados Studio:

 <img style="display:block; " src="images/ConcordanceResult.jpg"/>